moistym/moistym.github.io/_pages/about.md

 My interests sit at the intersection of space engineering and artificial intelligence..
 My experience includes research roles and internships at XD Lab with [Dr. Di Wu](https://faculty.erau.edu/Di.Wu), [Embry-Riddle's Engineering Physics Propulsion Lab](https://eppl.us/), Mitsubishi Power Americas, Northrop Grumman, and [Docking Robotics](https://www.linkedin.com/company/docking-robotics/).

+You can learn more about my experience on my [CV](/cv/) and explore my work on the [projects](/projects/) page.
 Outside of engineering, I spend time studying personal finance and learning from history's greatest entrepreneurs.